Josh Naylor: San Diego Padres (2019–2020)

-Naylor played for Team Canada in the 2017 World Baseball Classic.
-He began the 2017 minor league season with Lake Elsinore.
-The Padres promoted him to the San Antonio Missions of the Double-A Texas League in July.
-Naylor finished 2017 with a combined .280 average with ten home runs and 64 RBIs between both clubs.
-He returned to San Antonio in 2018 and began playing as an outfielder.

-Naylor opened the 2019 season with the El Paso Chihuahuas of the Triple-A Pacific Coast League.
-On May 24, 2019, Naylor was promoted to the major leagues for the first time.
-He made his MLB debut that night, facing the Toronto Blue Jays.
-His first major league hit was an RBI double off Toronto's Edwin Jackson on May 25.
-In 94 games during his rookie campaign, Naylor slashed .249/.315/.403 with eight home runs and 32 RBI.
-In the outfield, he committed six errors and had the lowest fielding percentage of any outfielder.
+Naylor made his MLB debut on May 24, 2019 in a game against his hometown team, the Toronto Blue Jays, at Rogers Centre in Toronto, Ontario.
+The next game, he recorded his first career hit, an RBI double off pitcher Edwin Jackson on May 25.
+Naylor finished the 2019 season batting .249/.315/.403 with eight home runs and 32 RBIs in 94 games.
+Defensively, he committed six errors and had the lowest fielding percentage of any outfielder.

-Naylor played in 18 games for San Diego in 2020, batting .278/.316/.417 with one home run, four RBI, and one stolen base.
-He split time between designated hitter, first base, the outfield, and a pinch hitting role.
+Naylor played in 18 games for the Padres during the 2020 season, batting .278/.316/.417 with one home run and four RBIs.
+He played multiple positions throughout the season, including designated hitter, first baseman, outfielder, and pinch hitter.

-Cleveland Indians / Guardians
+Cleveland Indians / Guardians (2020–2024)

+2020

-On August 31, 2020, the Padres traded Naylor, along with Austin Hedges, Cal Quantrill, and minor leaguers Gabriel Arias, Owen Miller, and Joey Cantillo, to the Cleveland Indians in exchange for Mike Clevinger, Greg Allen, and Matt Waldron.
-In the American League Wild Card Series, Naylor recorded five hits in his first five career postseason plate appearances, the first player in MLB history to do so.
-He batted 5-for-7 with 1 home run and 3 RBI as Cleveland was swept by the New York Yankees.
+The San Diego Padres traded Naylor along with Austin Hedges, Cal Quantrill, and minor leaguers Gabriel Arias, Joey Cantillo, and Owen Miller, to the Cleveland Indians in exchange for Greg Allen, Matt Waldron, and Mike Clevinger on August 31, 2020.
+Naylor played in 22 games for the Indians during the 2020 season, batting .230/.277/.279 with two RBIs.

+Naylor made his first career postseason appearance in the 2020 MLB postseason.
+During the American League (AL) Wild Card Series against the New York Yankees, he recorded five hits in his first five career postseason plate appearances, the first player in MLB history to do so.
+The Indians were eliminated from the playoffs after the Yankees swept them 2–0, and Naylor finished the series and thus the postseason going 5-for-7 at the plate, batting .714/.714/1.571 with one home run and three RBIs.